 Are the Lion and Dragon Dances Kung Fu?

-Because the costumes are costly and require effort to maintain.
-Also, adequate time and talent are required to learn the dances, the more lions and dragons that a martial arts school can provide, the more influential and successful it is considered.
+The lion costumes are costly and require effort to maintain.
+Also, adequate time and talent are required to learn the dances properly.
+The more lions and dragons that a martial arts school can produce, the more influential and successful it is considered.
 Chinese lion dances are a way for a kung fu school to "show its stuff"!